Can you bill my insurance?

 What happens after my scan?

 Following your scan, your images will be reviewed by 3 levels of Thermologists.
 Then, a report containing their findings and recommendations will be sent back to the clinic.
 At your scan appointment we will schedule a follow up visit to review this interpretation report together and further answer any questions you have as well as get you connected with necessary providers or services should that interest you.
+Obtaining results can take up to 2 weeks due to the complexity of the interpretation process.

 How often should I be scanned?